lancelafontaine/crs-compiler/docs/src/5-semantic-analysis.md

 - Visiting a parent scope (symbol table) is done at any point by traversing 2 nodes up the tree from any `Table` node.
 - If a `Table` node is a leaf node, this necessarily represents an empty scope.

+### AST tree traversal with the Visitor pattern

+The Visitor is a useful design pattern during AST tree traversal, in order to group semantic actions into one component during a specific phase of semantic analysis.

+A more funcitonal approach to the Visitor pattern was used in this program, but the core premise remains the same.

+A "visitor" in the form of a function callback was passed to the DFS tree-traversal algorith.
+This callback was executed at every node.
+Once the callback was executed, it executed specific visit functions based on the node type.